armankorajac/particle-physics-rep/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+These projects are licensed under the MIT License.